-Figure 2 Unadjusted crashes per 100 million miles.
+Figure 2.
+Unadjusted Tesla crashes per 100 million miles.

-Figure 3 Crashes per 100 million miles, adjusted for road classification.
+Figure 3.
+Tesla crashes per 100 million miles, adjusted for road classification.

 The same procedure was used to adjust for driver demographics.
 Tesla owners are concentrated in the 50 to 70-year-old age brackets and underrepresented among drivers ages 16-39 and 75 and older (Hardman et al., 2019).
-Table 5 lists the percentage of drivers in each bin for both samples.
+Error!
+Reference source not found. lists the percentage of drivers in each bin for both samples.
+The results compare the crashes per 100 million miles for Autopilot and active safety in unadjusted numbers, adjusted for road type, and adjusted for both road type and owner age.
+Crash rates adjusted for road classification and owner age are shown in Error!
+Reference source not found.
+Averaging over each quarter, controlling for driver age increased the reported crash rates by approximately 11%.